 Protein: 1 of the 3 macronutrients of our diet along with carbohydrates and fats.
 It’s important to have an adequate intake in your diet to retain lean muscle mass and it’s important for your cells (skins, muscles, organs, hair, nails etc) as it maintains the structure, function and regulation.

-So what foods contain protein?
+So which foods contain protein?

-- Animal meats e.g. chicken, beef, turkey.
+- Animal meats and products e.g. chicken, beef, turkey, eggs.

 - Fish & seafood.